streamshub/flink-sql-examples/ha-example/README.md

 flink-kubernetes-operator-6cd86cc8-g298v      2/2     Running   0                3h
 ```

-And when checking the `lease` resource, we can see hte holder(leader) operator's name.
+And when checking the `lease` resource, we can see the holder(leader) operator's name.
 ```
 kubectl get lease -n flink
 NAME                       HOLDER                                      AGE